Lesson 3 of 6

 Background of Song of Songs

 The question of how the Song of Songs found a place in the biblical canon, for either Jews or Christians, is likely to occur almost immediately to any thoughtful reader.
-Read on its own terms as love poetry, rather than through the lenses of tradition, it stands as a frankly secular poem, depicting the deepening affections and passions between two very young lovers.
+Read on its own terms as love poetry, rather than through the lenses of tradition, it stands as a frankly secular poem, depicting the deepening affections and passions between two young lovers.
 There is no mention of God and there are no explicit theological themes.

 Many interpreters have found in the Song elements of Egyptian love poetry or themes related to Canaanite fertility religion.
 Others see it as the product of a time and place where love poetry was written to be performed at banquets by professional singers.